 bruce joined Watsi on January 14th, 2015.
-Six years ago, bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. bruce's most recent donation traveled 8,700 miles to support Venance, a kindergartener from Tanzania, to fund corrective surgery so he can play and walk more easily.
+Seven years ago, bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. bruce's most recent donation traveled 8,700 miles to support Taraja, a five-year-old girl from Tanzania, to fund clubfoot surgery so that she can walk and start school.

 bruce has funded healthcare for 84 patients in 12 countries.